Isopopyl alcohol is rated the same as RoundUp weed killer!

 - New Jersey Dept of health MSDS on ISO

 - ISO on Plastic yellow shirt

 - Health effects on VOC’s on humans

 - What can go down the drain

 Please save yourself and our planet from harmful solvents and VOC’s.

 Choose a natural cleaning product like Mile High Cleaner.

-Sign up for our email list for 10% off your first order.
-Plus get access to exclusive email only special offers.
+Sign up for our email list for 20% off your first order and get access to exclusive email-only special offers and early access